19/05/2024 - A plague of tompots

 Headed down to Exmouth last weekend to see friends and not to waste a potential opportunity the LRF gear went in the car as well.
 As usual we had a lot of catching up to do over food and drinks on the Friday evening, so I wasn't really prepared for an early start the following day.

 Had a pleasant morning instead walking along the front, drinking coffee and people watching in the sun.
 Weather turned a bit grim in the afternoon, so we jumped in the van and had a run down the coast towards Teignmouth and back.
 Took it a bit steadier in the evening and so upon retiring to bed I set my alarm for an early start.
-After checking the news to find that, after all the hype and shenanigans, the little bloke had beaten the big bloke I was up and out of the house by 0630 hrs.
+After checking the news to find that, after all the hype and shenanigans, the little bloke had beaten the big bloke in the fist fight I was up and out of the house by 0630 hrs.
 In contrast to the previous morning it was pretty chilly, with a dense fog cloaking the estuary.
 The tide was on its way out and through the gloom I could make out the solitary figure of a bass angler, patiently casting his lure out into the flow.

 Carried on down to the docks to find another angler already there.
 He came over to chat as I set up, dropping his two-hook flapper right in the spot I'd intended to fish, promptly pulling out a double shot of wrasse!
 After I jokingly said he'd nicked my spot he moved along a bit and we carried on chatting and fishing.
 First drop down I had a quick rattle on the rod tip, which was converted into my first fish of the morning - a little tompot blenny.